talyaron/Fullstack-Jun2024/05 - node-js/05-CRUD-29-10-2024/HomePuzzle2/instructions.md

 # Instagram Puzzle 2

-Use the previous puzzle as a base and add the following features:
+Use the previous home puzzle as a base and add the following features:

 1) Level 1 (up to 90 points)